For information on your naturalization ceremony date and time, please contact U.S. Citizenship and Immigration Services.

 Yes!
 Photos and videos are welcome at all naturalization ceremonies.
 Media coverage is also common at larger ceremonies so you may see camera crews or reporters.

 Ceremonies are approximately 30-40 minutes long.
 Please be aware that the time on your N-445 Notice of Naturalization form is your required check-in time, not the start of the ceremony.
 Ceremony start times can be found HERE.

 When should I arrive?
 When should my friends and family arrive?

 New citizens taking the Oath of Allegiance should arrive by the time indicated on their N-445 Notice of Naturalization form that they received from the United States Citizenship and Immigration Services office.
-Guests should arrive roughly 30 minutes before the official ceremony time, which can be found HERE.
+Guests should arrive roughly 30 minutes before the official ceremony time.

 What happens during the ceremony?

 During the naturalization ceremony, you will hear from a United States Judge, swear an Oath of Allegiance, sing the national anthem, watch a short video, and become an American citizen!